-The Navy Reserve JAG Corps currently has more than 400 lawyers practicing in the fields of military justice, international and operational law, legal assistance, admiralty, and other specialized areas.
+The Navy Reserve JAG Corps currently has more than 400 lawyers practicing in the fields of military justice, command advice and support, legal assistance, international and operational law, administrative law, admiralty and maritime law, and other specialized areas.
 They serve throughout the United States and in several foreign countries.

 As a Navy Reserve judge advocate you’ll enjoy a challenging part-time career that maximizes your legal talents.
 You’ll work with professionals from all walks of life, including private practice, state and federal government, and private industry.
 And you’ll serve your country in uniform.

 If you have questions on the officer affiliation sources described below, please e-mail the Navy Reserve Law Program.